weyandtim/electricity_usage/README.md

 git clone https://github.com/weyandtim/electricity_usage
 pip install electricity_usage
 ```
-For the full use of this package you will also need a subscription to ElectricityMaps.
+For the full use of this package you will also need a subscription to Electricity Maps.
 Instructions on how to get and use the token you need can be found in :ref:`api-ref`.

 <!-- @Tim kann sein dass das nicht reicht, deine Entscheidung -->